DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-12-06-training-with-a-disability.md

 - Candidates can use the interview preferences field to declare interview needs, and could use the catch-all “Anything else” section at the end to talk about their disability in a wider context (though they will not know this beforehand).
 - We will plan and carry out proper research with the right cohort of participants, both those who have previously applied, and potentially by finding those that have been unsuccessful/rejected

-We need to speak to current trainees with disabilities and find out what worked for them and what didn’t during their application process.
+We need to speak to current trainees with disabilities and find out what worked for them and what did not during their application process.

 ## Advice from the Equality and Human Rights Commission on encouraging disability disclosure